Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Related Work

-\psection{Surrogate} To achieve the objective, we use \alg{\ref{alg:surrogate_training}} to train the surrogate model.
-Because we have access to the input of the target function, we can always generate new training data by adding noise to the input and executing the target function.
-To ensure that the expanded inputs are varied, we develop two methods to perform input expansion prior to training (\ie \textit{static expansion}) and during training (\ie \textit{dynamic expansion}) where \textit{dynamic expansion} expands on top of already expanded input.
+In \S\ref{sec:req:sm}, we used data augmentation for increase training set size.
+As an additional measure to prevent overfitting, we augmented data for each training iteration (\ie different $\eta$ for each training loop) for both surrogate training and spoofer training.
+The overall detail of the the training parameters for surrogates and the spoofer are shown in \tab{\ref{tab:surrogate_train_param}}.
+All three models used Adam \cite{kingma2014adam} for optimization with learning rate set to $10^{-4}$.

-Line \ref{line:alg:surrogate:noise_sample} in \alg{}\ref{alg:surrogate_training} samples a uniformly random value which is the Regularizer $\omega$.
-The resulting snapshot in line \ref{line:alg:surrogate:train_input} is the input to both the surrogate and the target function.
-The loss(line \ref{line:alg:surrogate:loss}) is the mean squared error of the two outputs(line \ref{line:alg:surrogate:d_out} and \ref{line:alg:surrogate:q_out} ).
-As a result, the surrogate model learns the mapping for the distribution collected.
+\psection{Spoofer} Just to make sure that the surrogate output accurately during the spoofer's training, we use \alg{\ref{alg:spoofer_train}}.
+In lines \ref{alg:spoofer_train:roi}-\ref{alg:spoofer_train:roi:end}, the surrogate model is fined-tuned to ensure that its output (when used to train the spoofer) is close to the target function.

-\psection{Spoofer} We specify the implementation details to trains the two types of spoofers specified in \S{\ref{sec:req:sg}}: No Correction (NC) and Direction Bias (DB).
-For NC, the final loss ($\mathcal{L}$) in line \ref{line:spoofer_train:spoofer_loss} in the spoofer training algorithm is obtained from \eq{\ref{eq:nc_opt}} and for DB from \eq{\ref{eq:db_opt}}.
-In lines \ref{alg:spoofer_train:roi}-\ref{alg:spoofer_train:roi:end}, the surrogate model is fined-tuned to ensure that its output (when used to trained the spoofer) is close to the target function.
-Parameters $\delta=0.025$ for fine-tuning and $T=0.1$ for $L_b$ were used for this process.
+Notice that the major bottleneck during training was the time spent on querying $F$ for surrogate training.
+Training the spoofer requires more queries since calculating deviation bias loss (\eq{\ref{eq:deviation_bias_loss}}) requires additional query of $F(s)$ on top of $F(s+G(s))$ for surrogate fine tuning.
+To reduce the querying frequency, we make a heuristic assumption that the state estimator without adversarial influence would likely to estimate position close to the unspoofed GNSS position value.
+We apply the heuristic to \eq{\ref{eq:db_opt}} by replacing the $F(s)$ term with $y^{GNSS}$ resulting in